laichunpongben/kaggle-human-protein-atlas/README.md

 ## Data
 Color filters for the fluorescent images

-Green: The protein of interest
+Green (Alexa Flour 488): The protein of interest

-Blue: Nucleus
+Blue (DAPI): Nucleus

 Red: Microtubules